-We act with integrity and honesty, with a strong sense of fairness and justice, and with respect for the dignity and rights of people everywhere.
-We take responsibility for our actions and their consequences.
+We act with integrity and honesty, with a strong sense of fairness REFLECTIVE and justice, and with respect for the dignity and rights of people We thoughtfully consider the world and our own ideas and everywhere.
+We take responsibility for our actions and their experience.
+We work to understand our strengths and weaknesses consequences. in order to support our learning and personal development.